KirilAngelov/Ray-Tracer/README.md

 <br />
 <p align="center">
-  And finnaly, this one shows what happens when we use some kind of interval for the X axis while keeping Y and Z free.
+  And finally, this one shows what happens when we use some kind of interval for the X axis while keeping Y and Z free.
   <br />
   <img src= "https://user-images.githubusercontent.com/44143480/131138050-d1352e66-de19-4640-b66d-c15ce5aa937e.jpeg">
 </p>